mwhorse46/YouMigrate/README.md

 ##Usage:
 `npm install`

-`Fill in your Google Developer ClientID and Client Secret in credentials.json`
+`Fill in your Google Developer ClientID and Client Secret in the file "credentials.json" in root directory The variables are client_id;
+client_secret;
+redirect_url;`

 `node app.js`